Did You Know Physical Therapy Can Fix Your Headaches?

 - Muscle Energy Techniques (MET) that use the muscles own energy in the form of gentle contractions to relax tonic muscles by activating the opposing muscle which in turn lengthens the tight muscle tissue

-- Therapeutic exercise program: to activate and strengthen weak muscles
+- Therapeutic exercise program: to activate and strengthen weak muscles in all areas of the body (arms, lets, rotator cuff, back)

-- Postural education and body mechanic awareness: on how to sit, stand and move correctly to place your bones and muscles in optimal alignment.
+- Postural education and body mechanic awareness: on how to sit, stand, and move correctly to place your bones and muscles in optimal alignment.

 After a few sessions of physical therapy, you should be combating the cause of your headaches instead of masking the symptoms, leaving you happy, focused and headache free.